MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/applications.md

 1. Sign in to the [Microsoft Endpoint Manager admin center](https://endpoint.microsoft.com).
 1. Go to **Devices** then **All Devices**.
 1. Select a device that is synced from Configuration Manager via [tenant attach](device-sync-actions.md).
-Targeted clients need to be online and have the .
 1. Choose **Applications**.
 1. Select the application then one of the following actions you want to perform on the device:
    - **Reinstall**